 HB 5425 grants a waiver to fill certain professional educator positions of employments when no applicants have six or more years of experience.
 The purpose of the bill is to add experience needed for principals to apply and to grant waivers of experience required in employment of professional education personnel if nobody applies with the experience needed.
-The bill advanced from House Education and is on first reading on the House Special calendar.
+The bill passed the House and awaits consideration by the Senate Education committee.